 How to Survive a Flight in Basic Economy

-United and American joined Delta in 2017 to offer an option called “basic economy” to compete with no-frills, low-cost carriers like Spirit and Frontier.
+Late this year, JetBlue was the latest airline to join the basic economy game.
+In 2017, United and American joined Delta to offer an unprecedented fare option called “basic economy” to compete with no-frills, low-cost carriers like Spirit and Frontier.
 As with all things, you get what you pay for, and in the case of basic economy, that’s truly just the essentials.
 Each airline has its own definition of what essentials are included, but the easiest way to scale expectations is to know that the only thing you’re getting is a seat—and an unassigned seat at that.

 What Is Basic Economy?
 The Pros